 - Put the plunger back on.

 Some models have glass carafes and some have plastic (polycarbonate).
-The glass ones obviously can break, so if you want one you can toss in a suitcase or backpack, check out the polycarbonate models.
+The glass ones obviously can break, so if you want one you can toss in a suitcase or backpack, I would recommend the polycarbonate models.
 The permanent filter should be the only part you ever need to replace.

-It’s really very simple.
-First, you need coarse ground coffee beans.
+It looks like a lot of steps, but once you get the hang of it, it’s really simple.
+First, you need coarse ground coffee beans for your French press.
 Finer grinds can make the coffee too strong, and will also slip through the filter and create sediment in the bottom of your cup.
 (If you like coffee super-strong, use coarse grounds and let it brew longer.)

 - Remove the whole plunger apparatus from the press.